Visual Arts Scotland (VAS) is a leading platform for national and international contemporary artists.

 Our membership categories cater for artists at all stages in their careers, whether new graduates, emerging artists or established practitioners.
 All are welcome to contribute to the continuing development of Visual Arts Scotland.

-The President and Council are elected by the membership to represent the wide array of disciplines that VAS promotes.
+The President and Council represent the wide array of disciplines that VAS promotes.

 View Artist Profile